microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 #.
 Open a file from Browse.
 #.
 Click sign in and sign in with a free Microsoft Account.
 #.
 Make changes (you will need to sign in with a subscription account for testing commercial user)
 #.
-Click Back
+Click :guilabel: Back
 #.
 On the Company Service app, change the password of the user.
 #.
-Open the Office app and browse to the Company Service and Open a file.
+Open the |Office iOS| app and browse to the Company Service and Open a file.

 **RESULT: You should be prompted to enter credentials again.**